 Increased variation in use of curb space and the economic impacts of this

-The notion of Curbside Management evolved from new and increasing demands for curb use, resulting from diversification of modes (i.e. Shared Mobility Devices (SMDs) like bikeshare and scooter share, etc.), the accelerating demand for delivery services, and use of shared vehicles and rides, which often are bookended by a pick-up/drop-off, rather than parking.
+The notion of Curbside Management evolved from new and increasing demands for curb use, resulting from diversification of modes (i.e., Shared Mobility Devices (SMDs) like bikeshare and scooter share, etc.), the accelerating demand for delivery services, and use of shared vehicles and rides, which often are bookended by a pick-up/drop-off, rather than parking.
 This demand creates opportunities to manage, and thus monetize the curb, and fosters higher rates of turnover near attractors, which may yield additional economic activity.

 Changes in development patterns, in regard to provision of parking or other transportation options